Location: Nonthaburi, Thailand

-While providing visual barrier towards the surrounding neighborhood, the cast concrete planes also act as a buffer, providing sound barrier from the public road directly adjacent to the site.
-Divided into two levels, the semi-public living quarter on the ground compose of various thresholds that blur the lines between garden-pool-living and interior and exterior spaces, while the upper level consists of private quarters for its residents.
+While providing visual barrier towards the surrounding neighborhood, the cast-concrete planes also act as a buffer, providing sound barrier from the public road directly adjacent to the site.
+Divided into two levels, the semi-public living quarter on the ground floor compose of various thresholds that blur the lines between garden-pool-living and interior and exterior spaces, while the upper level consists of private quarters for its residents.
 Expressing the internal program and function, the planes divide each living quarter to maintain privacy and give distinction to each bounded space.
 Contrarily, the 37 m. long-span cantilevered plane on the second-floor act not only as the main façade of the residence, but a consistent ‘backdrop’ that tie each of the quarters together.

 Lighting Designer: in Contrast Design Studio

 Mechanical Engineer: MEE Consultants